• Skip to primary navigation

 It's kind of like French toast or a dense baked custard in taste and texture.

-Caramel sauce in sauce pan with whisk.
+Caramel sauce in sauce pan with small whisk.

 How To Make Homemade Caramel Sauce